rugbyprof/4103-101-IntroOpSys/HelperFiles/BashScriptingIntro.md

 if [ $1 -gt 100 ]
 then
-    echo Hey that's a large number.
+    echo Hey that\'s a large number.
     pwd
 fi
 date
 ```

-- **Line 4** - Let's see if the first command line argument is greater than 100
+- **Line 4** - Let us see if the first command line argument is greater than 100
 - **Line 6 and 7** - Will only get run if the test on line 4 returns true.
 You can have as many commands here as you like.
 - **Line 8** - fi signals the end of the if statement.
 All commands after this will be run as normal.
 - **Line 10** - Because this command is outside the if statement it will be run regardless of the outcome of the if statement.